 Introduction / History

-The Bathudi live primarily in the districts of Mayurbhanj, Kendujhargarh, and Balasore in the state of Orissa, East India.
-Most Bathudi are bilingual, speaking their native language, Bathudi, and Oriya.
+The ancestors of the Bathudi emigrated from Bakua in the Similipal hills, following the course of the Godavari River.
+After a time of bitter conflict and tribal warfare with the Gond, the Bathudi were eventually defeated.
+The Bathudi live primarily in the districts of Mayurbhanj, Kendujhargarh, and Balasore in the state of Odisha.
+Most are bilingual, speaking their native language, Bathudi, and Oriya.
 Bathudi is an unclassified language that is perhaps unlike all other tribal languages.
-Like most Indians, the Bathudi are primarily Hindu.

 What Are Their Lives Like?